Fullaxx/etherwake/README.md

 A simple Wake-On-LAN client

 ## Credit
-Ripped verbatim from [OE](https://raw.githubusercontent.com/openembedded/openembedded/master/recipes/net-tools/files/ether-wake.c).
-All changes to this code will fall under original license.
-Thanks to Donald Becker and the Scyld Computing Corporation for releaseing this.
+Ripped verbatim from [OE](https://github.com/openembedded/openembedded/blob/master/recipes/net-tools/files/ether-wake.c).
+All changes to this code will fall under original authors original license.
+Thanks to Donald Becker and the Scyld Computing Corporation for releasing this.